shubh-tripath-i/InterviewStreak/README.md

 ### 5. Configure Environment Variables

 All environment variables are stored in the provided **`env_sample.sh`** file.
 This file includes keys required for OpenAI and optionally AWS Polly (for text-to-speech support).
+If AWS credentials are set, questions will be recited in natural speech to give more realistic experience.

 #### macOS / Linux